AndrewLuyt/week4-project/harmful_weather.md

 ## Fixing `evtype`

 `evtype` may be the most important variable in our dataset.
-It is the variable that categorizes each event as "tornado", "flood" and so forth.
+It is the variable that categorizes each event as `tornado`, `flood` and so forth.
 Later we'll use `evtype` to
 aggregate human and financial damage for each type of weather event and it's important that they reflect the categories we think they do.